Finding Relief from Pelvic Pain During or After Sex

 After a comprehensive medical exam and review of your medical history our team of specialty physicians will use a combination of Pelvic ultrasound, Laparoscopy, Venography and Intravascular ultrasound to determine if you are suffering from PCS.

-Relief for Pelvic Pain
+Relief from Chronic Pelvic Pain

 Embolization therapy is a minimally invasive procedure that is frequently used in the treatment of symptomatic Pelvic Congestion Syndrome.
 Embolization Therapy collapses the affected veins restoring normal blood flow to non affected veins.
 There are two types of Embolization Therapy.
 Your Center for Vascular Medicine physician will determine which one is right for your individual vascular health.